mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Such network-centric requirements can introduce the risk of inherited centralization when they allow the network to interpose itself and its requirements between the endpoints of a given communication.

 These risks can be partially mitigated by requiring such functions to be opted into by one or both endpoints (once both the network and the endpoint are authenticated to each other), so that the network is acting on their behalf.
-However, this approach is still vulnerable to indirect centralization, because the endpoints may have few choices to avoid acquiescing to a network's demands.
+However, this approach is still vulnerable to indirect centralization, because the endpoints may be pressured to acquiesce to a network's demands.

-## Curtail Extensibility {#evolution}
+## Target Extensibility {#evolution}

 An important feature of Internet protocols is their ability to evolve over time, so that they can meet new requirements and adapt to new conditions without requiring a 'flag day' to convert users.
 Typically, protocol evolution is accommodated through extension mechanisms, where optional features can be added over time in an interoperable fashion.

 Protocol extensions can bring risk of platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
 This is especially true when the core standard does not itself provide sufficient utility to be appealing on its own.

+For example, the SOAP protocol {{SOAP}} was an extremely flexible framework, allowing vendors to attempt to capture the market by requiring use of their preferred extensions to interoperate.

 This kind of centralization risk can be mitigated in a few ways.
 First and foremost, Internet protocols SHOULD provide concrete utility to the majority of their users as published; 'framework' standards facilitate this kind of risk.

 Furthermore, Internet protocols SHOULD NOT make every aspect of their operation extensible; extension points SHOULD be reasoned, appropriate boundaries for flexibility and control.
 When extension points are defined, they SHOULD NOT allow an extension to declare itself to be mandatory-to-interoperate, as that pattern invites abuse.

-## Build Specialized Protocols

-Platform centralization also happens when standards do not attempt to define the higher-level functions that proprietary platforms provide.
-This often happens when those platforms are perceived to have captured the relevant functions.

-However, changes in user requirements and legal regulation can obviate such perceptions.
-By creating open, standardised protocols as alternatives to proprietary platforms,

 ## Acknowledge the Limits of Protocol Design

 Centralization cannot be prevented through protocol design and standardization efforts alone.
-While the guidelines above may forestall some types of centralization, indirect and platform centralization are caused by factors outside the control of a protocol's architecture.
+While the guidelines above may forestall some types of centralization, indirect and platform centralization are often outside the control of a protocol's architecture.

 Thankfully, architecture is not the only form of regulation; legal mechanisms combined with changing norms and the resulting market forces have their own regulatory effects. {{NEW-CHICAGO}}